-The Indirect Display driver model was designed to provide a simple user mode driver model to support monitors that are not connected to traditional GPU display outputs.
-For example, a dongle connected to the PC via USB that has a regular (VGA, DVI, HDMI, DP etc) monitor connected to it.
+The indirect display driver (IDD) model provides a simple user-mode driver model to support monitors that are not connected to traditional GPU display outputs.
+An example is a dongle connected to the PC via USB that has a regular (VGA, DVI, HDMI, DP etc) monitor connected to it.

 - Report monitors being connected and disconnected from the system

 - Support other display functionality, like hardware mouse cursor, gamma, I2C communications, and protected content